NCERT Solutions Class 8 Social Science Civics Chapter 8 – Get Free PDF

 1. List two Fundamental Rights in the Constitution that Dalits can draw upon to insist that they be treated with dignity and as equals.
 Re-read the Fundamental Rights listed on page 14 to help you answer this question.

-Answer The two fundamental rights that Dalits can draw upon to insist that they be treated with dignity and as equals are:
+Answer The two fundamental rights that Dalits can draw upon to insist that they be treated with dignity and as equals are as follows:

 2. Re-read the story on Rathnam as well as the provisions of the 1989 Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act.
 Now list one reason why you think he used this law to file a complaint.